nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_4/readme.md

 Read the statement and decide whether it's true or false:

-*I don’t need to share my code if I don’t plan to continue developing it.*
+*I don’t need to share my code if I don't plan to continue developing it.*

 - True
 - False